FUB-HCC/wikidata_bot/README.md

 # wikidata_bot

-wikidat_bot is a project for doing a mass imports about german judges to Wikidata.
+wikidat_bot is a project for doing a import of data about german judges to Wikidata.

 ### Data